Is my child sick?

 If your child has already seen a doctor but they are getting worse, you should take them back for another check.
 It can help to take your child back to the same doctor but this won't always be possible.

-In some circumstances it might be better to dial 111 for help rather than travel to the doctor using your own car.
-(See Emergencies - Dialling 111).
+In some circumstances it might be better to dial 111 within New Zealand (use the appropriate emergency number in other countries) for help rather than travel to the doctor using your own car.

 - has a worrying rash especially one that does not go away when you press on it (see a photo of a meningococcal rash)